In Memoriam – Gisela Huberman

 Did you ever wonder about the mosaic art pieces you may have seen in archeological sites?
 Mosaics are one of the most beautiful and ancient ways to create art and express ideas.
 There are several materials that can be used to create mosaics.
 In this class, you will be able to learn different techniques to create your own mosaic art that will endure the passing of time.
 You will learn how to prepare a mosaic substrate, learn to cut glass, design and finish 2 plaques of 8 by 8 inches on your own.
 Most of the work will be done on the first workshop day.
 The mosaic has to truly dry before applying grout, therefore, we will meet the next day to apply the grout and do final touches.

-You’ll have a chance to work with glass powders, stringers, and frit, and to experiment with cutting shapes and selecting color schemes.
-We’ll have plenty of samples to inspire your own design.
+You will use glass powders, stringers and frit, and experiment with cutting shapes and selecting color schemes.

 You make the glass, we’ll take care of firing them and fixing them to their base.